51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 thousands of lines of code) in the reference implementations and the code of those implementations should be consulted.

+<span style="color:yello">Should we add any notes on test coverage %?
+F.e. reference
+implementations have X% code coverage.
+It is of course possible to have a 100% coverage, but only for the code that is present, it won't give any indication that some code is missing - i.e. the functionality not implemented. </span>

 ### Core

 TypedKeyMap :